Pyrofanis/CacpRelease/README.md

 scripts,scriptables,animations,scenes and prefabs are distributed under GPL v2.0 Sprites are distributed under creative commons with reference to the author pyrofanis and the programs used krita by kde

+special thanks to greyagent,3nill,muffin_skull for their helo throughout the project